Close Alert Banner

 Canada-wide Early Learning and Child Care system

 In 2022, the Ontario government reached a deal with the federal government to lower child care fees for families in Ontario through the Canada-wide Early Learning and Child Care (CWELCC) system.
-The Region of Durham, as the service system manager for early learning and child care in Durham Region, continues to work with the Ministry of Education to implement the system.
+The Region of Durham, as the service system manager for early learning and child care in Durham Region, continues to work with the Ministry of Education during the implementation of the CWELCC system.

-If you have any questions about whether your child care provider plans to apply for the CWELCC, please reach out to them directly.
+If you have any questions about whether a child care provider is enrolled in CWELCC system, please reach out to them directly or access our Child Care Directory and/or Child Care Program Locator.

 More information about the Canada-wide Early Learning and Child Care system can be found on the provincial website and in the frequently asked questions below.